benbalter/benbalter.github.com/_posts/2014-10-08-open-source-licensing-for-government-attorneys.md

 * **Agency request** - As is common practice in the open source world, the agency may maintain a project roadmap and backlog of known bugs or potential enhancements, but should not directly instruct potential contributors to address a certain issue.

-* **License** - The proposed change (often in the form of a "pull request") is licensed under the same terms as the project itself (e.g., MIT, GPL, or CC0) and thus is independent open source software.[^1] The agency is free to incorporate that code into the government project, just as it is free to use any other open source code.
+* **License** - The proposed change (often in the form of a "pull request") is licensed under the same terms as the project itself (for example, MIT, GPL, or CC0) and thus is independent open source software.[^1] The agency is free to incorporate that code into the government project, just as it is free to use any other open source code.

 ### Open source community engagement platforms